 Ferry from Ebito Port to Yu Island

-The ferry fare for junior high school students and above is 600 yen.
-Elementary school students are charged 300 yen for the ferry trip.
-If you are traveling with more than one child/toddler from one year old, the first child will be free, and from the second child onward, the ferry fare is the same as for elementary school students.
+- If you are traveling with more than one child/toddler aged 1 or older, the first child is free, and from the second child onward, the ferry fare is the same as for elementary school students.

 For the ferry’s timetable, please refer to the table above the map on the official website HERE.
-The first column is the departure time from Yu Island.
+The first column is the ferry’s departure time from Yu Island.
 For services departing from Ebito Port, refer to the second column.

 Tips: